Access to US Located Documents for Australian Legal Proceedings

-A party to a legal proceeding outside the United States is now entitled to apply to a US court for the purpose of obtaining evidence to be used in that non-US proceeding.
+A party to an Australian legal proceeding outside of the United States can apply to a US court for the purpose of obtaining evidence located in the US to be used in that non-US proceeding.
 This encompasses both arbitration and court proceedings.
-Until recently, Australian courts had denied disputing parties this access.

 Australian courts may allow evidence procurement from a non-Australian court provided that application is only for documentary evidence.
-For the first time, an Australian court has recently allowed such an application for the production of documents relevant to the Australian proceeding from two United States entities and a French entity in the case of Lavecky v Visa Inc FCA 454.
+In 2017, for the first time, an Australian court allowed such an application for the production of documents relevant to the Australian proceeding from two United States entities and a French entity in the case of Lavecky v Visa Inc FCA 454.

 Why the approval is important